ejrgilbert/whamm/docs/src/devs/testing.md

    - If there are multiple `asserts` under a `Whamm` comment, they are all run against the instrumented variation of the `module` that results from that `Whamm` script.
 3. All asserts should _**fail**_ if they were to run without instrumentation.

-NOTE: For wizard, don't do manipulations that change arg* (that requires the frame accessor).
+NOTE: For `wei`, don't do manipulations that change arg* (that requires the frame accessor).
 Instead change global state for now?

 ## The Harness Code ##